$5 Friday Nights | 5–8pm thru October

 The Questioneers book series, written by Andrea Beaty and illustrated by David Roberts, celebrates Science, Technology, Engineering, Art, Math, perseverance, and passion.
-Like the characters, Iggy Peck, Rosie Revere, Ada Twist, and Sofia Valdez, every budding architect, engineer, scientist, mathematician, and leader, will find inspiration to solve everyday mysteries and to think more critically about their world.
+Like the characters, Iggy Peck, Rosie Revere, Ada Twist, Sofia Valdez, and Aaron Slater, every budding architect, engineer, scientist, mathematician, leader, and artist will find inspiration to solve everyday mysteries and to think more critically about their world.
 Most importantly, they will learn that despite inevitable challenges, they should always continue to “Read.
 Question.
 Think.” — and never give up on their dreams.

 DuPage Children’s Museum is bringing these beloved characters and their unique learning experiences to life in a new traveling exhibition — The Questioneers: Read.
 Question.
 Think.
 PLAY!